Skolem Meets Bateman-Horn: Introduction

+where $\alpha_1,\ldots,\alpha_s$ are the distinct roots of the characteristic polynomial of the recurrence~\eqref{eq:u} and each $Q_i$ is a polynomial with algebraic coefficients.

-where the coefficients $a_0,\ldots,a_{k-1}$ are integers.
-The celebrated theorem of Skolem, Mahler, and Lech~\cite{Lec53,Mah35,Sko34} states that the set $\{n\in\mathbb{N}:u_n=0\}$ of zero terms of an LRS is the union of a finite set and finitely many arithmetic progressions.
+The celebrated theorem of Skolem, Mahler, and Lech~\cite{Lec53,Mah35,Sko34} asserts that the set $\{n\in\mathbb{N}:u_n=0\}$ of zero terms of an LRS is the union of a finite set and finitely many arithmetic progressions.
 This result can be refined using the notion of \emph{non-degeneracy} of an LRS\@.
 An LRS is non-degenerate if in its minimal recurrence no quotient of distinct characteristic roots is a root of unity.
-A given LRS can be effectively decomposed as the merge of finitely many non-degenerate sequences, some of which may be identically zero.
-The core of the Skolem-Mahler-Lech Theorem is the fact that a non-degenerate LRS that is not identically zero has finitely many zero terms.
+Any given LRS can be effectively decomposed as the interleaving of finitely many non-degenerate sequences, some of which may be identically zero~\cite[Theorem 1.2]{BOOK}.\footnote{More precisely, the number of subsequences is the least common multiple of periods of roots of unity arising as quotients of distinct characteristic roots.} The core of the Skolem-Mahler-Lech Theorem is the fact that a non-degenerate LRS that is not identically zero has finitely many zero terms.
 Unfortunately, all known proofs are ineffective---it is not known how to compute the finite set of zeros of a given non-degenerate linear recurrence sequence; equivalently, it is not known how to decide whether an arbitrary given LRS has a zero.